Bobby Nichols

 Robert Herman Nichols (born April 14, 1936) is an American professional golfer, best known for winning the PGA Championship in 1964.

-Early years
+Early life

-Born in April 1936 and raised in Louisville, Kentucky, Nichols attended St. Xavier High School.
+In 1936, Nichols was born and raised in Louisville, Kentucky.
+He attended St. Xavier High School.
 While in high school, Nichols and several other youths were involved in an automobile accident resulting from a 100 mph joy ride.
 He suffered serious injuries including a broken pelvis, concussion, back and internal injuries, and was hospitalized 96 days.
 His legs were also paralyzed for about two weeks, but he was able to regain full use of his legs after intensive physical therapy.

 Nichols later played on the Aggies golf team at the Agricultural & Mechanical College of Texas (later renamed Texas A&M University) in the Southwest Conference.